 It starts with the simple act of sharing, which you learned way back in kindergarten!

-Of course, it’s also important to be selective about what you share.
+Of course, being selective about what you share is also important.

 Remember to avoid common blogging mistakes.